jgm/skylighting/skylighting/README.md

   rendering skylighting tokens as colored ANSI text.
 * `skylighting-format-blaze-html`: this provides formatters for rendering skylighting tokens as HTML, using the `blaze-html` library.
+* `skylighting-format-context`: this provides formatters for rendering skylighting tokens as ConTeXt.
 * `skylighting-format-latex`: this provides formatters for rendering skylighting tokens as LaTeX.
-* `skylighting`: this exposes the `skylighting-core` API and ANSI, HTML, and LaTeX formatters, and also provides bundled Haskell parser modules derived from the XML descriptions in the `core` package.
+* `skylighting`: this exposes the `skylighting-core` API and ANSI, HTML, ConTeXt, and LaTeX formatters, and also provides bundled Haskell parser modules derived from the XML descriptions in the `core` package.
 This package is entirely licensed under the GPL.